Administration of territory in dynastic China: Lifan Yuan

 Peripheral territories such as Mongolia, Xinjiang, and Tibet were supervised by the Lifan Yuan (Court of Colonial Affairs).
 The people living in these areas were generally able to keep their own way of life so long as they kept the peace and showed deference to the Qing emperor.
-Many of the Mongols were organized into Manchu-style banners or leagues and it was not until the 19th century that Mongolia was brought under tighter control under a Manchu general or Grand Minister Consultant (canzan dachen) and several Judicial Administrators (banshi siyuan).
+Many of the Mongols were organized into Manchu-style banners or leagues and it was not until the 19th century that Mongolia was brought under tighter control under a Manchu general or Grand Minister Consultant (canzan dachen 參贊大臣) and several Judicial Administrators (banshi siyuan 辦事司員).
 The people of Xinjiang were treated as tributary vassals and their leaders used Chinese titles.
-Tibet's religious leaders were relatively autonomous and treated as tributary princes until the 1720s when rebelliousness prompted the Qing government to place the area under the administration of two Grand Minister Residents (zhuzang dachen), who were supported by Qing military garrisons.
+Tibet's religious leaders were relatively autonomous and treated as tributary princes until the 1720s when rebelliousness prompted the Qing government to place the area under the administration of two Grand Minister Residents (zhuzang dachen 駐藏大臣), who were supported by Qing military garrisons.